History of Framlingham Castle

 The Tudor connection

-Through the disgrace of Thomas Howard, 3rd Duke of Norfolk, Framlingham came into the hands of Mary Tudor, elder daughter of Henry VIII in 1552.
-It was around this time that the castle became the scene of a succession crisis.
+Through the disgrace of Thomas Howard, 3rd Duke of Norfolk, Framlingham came into the hands of Mary Tudor, elder daughter of Henry VIII, in 1552.
+It was around this time that the castle played a key role in a succession crisis.

-Although the catholic Princess Mary had been named Edward VI's heir by their father, the young Edward attempted to surrender the throne to the protestant Lady Jane Grey.
+Although the Catholic Princess Mary had been named Edward VI’s heir by their father, the young Edward attempted to surrender the throne to the Protestant Lady Jane Grey.
 On Edward’s death on 6 July 1553, the Duke of Northumberland moved to secure the throne for Lady Jane, his daughter-in-law.
 Learning of Northumberland’s plans to capture her, Mary fled to Framlingham to gather her troops, arriving there on 12 July.
 Thousands of her supporters flocked to the castle.

-It was while she was installed at the castle that she received the news that Northumberland had surrendered and she had been proclaimed queen.
+It was while she was at the castle that Mary received the news that Northumberland had surrendered and she had been proclaimed England’s first ruling queen.
 One of her first acts as ruler was to restore the estates and dukedom to the Howards.Find out more about Mary Tudor at Framlingham

 A castle for the poor

 In 1635 the castle was sold to a rich lawyer and philanthropist, Sir Robert Hitcham.
 At his death a year later, he left instructions for the castle buildings to be demolished and a poorhouse built.

 After years of legal wrangling, the first poor families began work in the Red House in the mid 17th century and a new poorhouse building was finally erected on the site of the medieval castle’s hall in 1729.
 Just over a hundred years later the last poorhouse inmates left, and the building was used as a parish hall.